mnrojas2/DiaBloS/README.rst

 FIRST EXPERIENCE
 ================

-1) Press 'Load' or 'Ctrl+A' to open a file
+1) Select 'Load' or press 'Ctrl'+'A to open a file
 #) Go to examples/ and open basic-example.dat.
 #) You will see a simple diagram with one Step block and one Scope block
-#) Optional: Press "Dyn Plot" to enable the dynamic plot mode.
+#) Optional: Select "Dyn Plot" to enable the dynamic plot mode.
-#) Press 'Simulate' or 'Ctrl+E' to execute the graph.
+#) Select 'Simulate' or press 'Ctrl'+'E' to execute the graph.
 #) A pop-up will appear letting you change some values before executing.
 #) Optional: Change the simulation time.
 #) Optional: Change the sampling rate.